(Part 2) Creating a list of small routine tasks around the house

 Here, I’m starting a list of our household tasks that require a little bit more knowledge and practice.

 • The main extremely repetitive task is managing the rainbarrels and tubs.
 The rainwater is used in various ways around the yard, including watering plants and also putting water on concrete for evaporative cooling.
 In the wet season, water needs to be used steadily and deliberately in order to make room in the barrels and tubs for more rainfall.
 In the dry season, water needs to be stewarded carefully in order to tide us over til the rains come.
+In general, I like taking care of this.
+It’s good exercise and allows me to keep a handle on the quality and quantity of our water supplies.
+But there are times when help would be great.

 • Another repetitive task is trimming vines and other vegetation around the perimeter of the property so as to avoid encroaching on the sidewalk.